 Working out Corporation Tax rate is an integral part of running a business.
 Yet, there are ways to get allowances, reliefs, and other tax deductions.

-The current UK Corporation Tax rate for company profits is 19%.
+In the United Kingdom, the current Corporation Tax rate for company profits is 19% (nineteen percent).

 Note: Different Corporate Tax rates apply to the profits of 'ring fence companies' (e.g. involved in oil rights or extraction in the UK).